 There have been many changes at Bradford Teaching Hospitals over the last century and more, but our roots still firmly lie in the heart of West Yorkshire.
-Delve deeper into our long and distinguished history in the timeline below.
+Delve deeper into our long and distinguished history below.

 - 1826: A four-bed ward is built at the dispensary and reserved for patients needing operations or those who require in-house treatment